mkndn/nextjs_currency_converter/README.md

 Multiple themes and improved animations
-Improved Server monitoring and metrics using Spring boot acutator on server side Deploying on a custom server _(nginx or nodejs)_
+Improved Server monitoring and metrics using Spring boot acutator on server side Deploying on a custom server _(nginx or nodejs)_ Converter calculation is currently process on the front end server.
+This is to avoid server calls for each key press.
+A mechanism to refresh data at a regular interval _(say, every 1 hour)_ need to implemented.

 # Heroku
 This project has been hosted on heroku and can be accessed from [here](https://currency-converter-ui.herokuapp.com)